kavin1001/cis1940/week00/homework/instructions.md

 2. Within VSCode, install the extensions named `Haskell` and `haskell-linter`.

-3. Open the command palette (`Ctrl/Cmd-Shift-P`) and go to "Preferences: Open Settings (JSON)."
+3. Open the command palette (`Ctrl/Cmd-Shift-P`) and go to "Preferences: Open User Settings (JSON)."
 Paste in these settings:

     ```
     {